soulverteam/localize-please/README.md

 - OpenAI offers a free quota of API requests for new accounts

 ## Installation
-Download the binary of the latest version of the  localize-please  command line tool from the  Releases  section.
+Download the binary of the latest version of the `localize-please` command line tool from the Releases section.

 ### Setup

-Run the `set-api-key` command with your OpenAI API key:
+Run the `set-api-key` command with your OpenAI API key (this only needs to be done once):

 ```bash
 localize-please set-api-key "sk-EXAMPLE-KEY-1234567890"
 ```

-This only needs to be done once.

-If you want to add a new language to your project, make sure you've done this first using Xcode (Project > Info > Localizations) before running `localize-please`.

 ## Usage

-Run the `localize-please` command on a path to your Xcode project folder (that contains .lproj folders):
+Run the `localize-please` command with a path to an Xcode project folder (the folder that contains lproj folders):

 ```bash
 localize-please "/Users/zac/Projects/MyCoolApp/"
 ```
-or on a folder contining .xloc files, created by Xcode's `Export Localizations…` command:
+or with a folder contining .xloc files, created by Xcode's `Export Localizations…` command:

 ```bash
 localize-please "/Users/zac/Desktop/Exported Localizations/"